-Attorney Britt Morton Cobb has been practicing law since 1998.
+Attorney and firm partner Britt Morton Cobb has been practicing law since 1998.
 She began her practice in Colorado before relocating to Michigan in 2006.
 She has worked exclusively as a defense attorney, representing the accused in criminal cases at the trial level — while also representing individuals in licensing matters, immigration matters, and in appeals at both the federal and state court levels.
 She has handled appeals in the Michigan Supreme Court, the Michigan Court of Appeals, the Colorado Court of Appeals, the Sixth Circuit Court of Appeals, and the Board of Immigration Appeals.

 Since joining Willey & Chamberlain, Britt’s practice has included a wide variety of trial and appellate work at both the state and federal level.
 She has handled felony and misdemeanor cases in state courts across Michigan.
 She has emphasized her federal practice in Michigan, handling everything from serious drug trafficking and fraud offenses to more minor federal offenses.